-- 5.1 The report demonstrates that town centre performance is not just a reflection of retail performance. - 5.2 The ten minute average footfall figures have increased to 59 this year which is the highest recorded.
-Saturday's figure was particularly high perhaps owing to the 'Daffodeals' promotional event and open day.
-The success of this event could be credited for achieving a higher footfall rate. - 5.3 Vacancy rates have increased slightly from 5.9% to 8% although this is still below the national average of 11.5% (Local Data Company). - 5.4 The Use Class and Cultural & Leisure Offer has remained consistent over the past year with only minor variations. - 5.5 The increase in footfall is particularly important as this demonstrates that town centre events do increased footfall.
-This should allow local businesses to capitalise on the increased visitor presence and demonstrate what is on offer in their local town.
+- 5.1 The report demonstrates that town centre performance is not just a reflection of retail/commercial performance. - 5.2 The ten minute average footfall figures have decreased to 45 this year, the lowest recorded to date, down from last year's 59 (which was the highest recorded). - 5.3 Vacancy rates have increased fairly dramatically to 15% although the majority of vacant units seem to be at the Shambles Retail Village.
+The national average for High Streets is 11.2% (Local Data Company). - 5.4 The Use Class and Cultural & Leisure Offer has remained consistent over the past year with only minor variations.